 - Subcutaneous curettage (scraping them out)

-- Thermolysis using microwave technology (the MiraDry® system approved by FDA in 2011 is only available in the USA and Japan )
+- Thermolysis using microwave technology (the MiraDry® system approved by FDA in 2011)

 - Surgery to cut out the sweat gland-bearing skin of the armpits may be performed using local anaesthetic.
 If a large area needs to be removed, it may be repaired using a skin graft.

-- The overactivity of the spinal sympathetic nerves can be reduced by chemical or surgical sympathectomy and may considerably reduce sweating.
+- Division of the spinal sympathetic nerves by chemical or surgical sympathectomy may reduce sweating.

 - The most common procedure is endoscopic thoracic sympathectomy (ETS).
 This is quite a major procedure and is performed in hospital under general anaesthetic.